Lodging & Camping Around Telluride

 **2021 Queue System: Due to a significant response from festival patrons in our 2019 post season survey, this system is currently being re-evaluated by festival staff for efficiency and customer satisfaction.
 More information and updates will be available soon.

 WHERE CAN I BUY SPECIAL EVENT TICKETS?

-Special Event Tickets (LIMITED) will be release at a later date.
+Special Event Tickets (LIMITED) will be released July 1.
 Possible Special events for 2021 are:

 - Pre-Festival Foray

 - Pre-Festival Mushroom Foray and Small Group Workshop

 WHAT IS THE DIFFERENCE BETWEEN “PASSES” AND “TICKETS”?

 - Full Festival Pass: Gains attendees access to all main paid and free festival events listed on the schedule.
 DOES NOT INCLUDE “SPECIAL EVENTS”.